Libraries

 (e.g., export F77=gfortran before configure if you intend to use gfortran).

-CP2K is OpenMP parallelized, the FFTW3 threading library libfftw3_threads (or libfftw3_omp) is
+Since CP2K is OpenMP parallelized, the FFTW3 threading library libfftw3_omp (or libfftw3_threads) is

 respectivly to CMake.